moorepants/learn-multibody-dynamics/motion.rst

 Take the simple example of the `Chaplygin Sleigh`_, sketched out in :numref:`fig-motion-sleigh`.
-A sleigh can slide along a flat plane, but can only move in the direction it is pointing, much like the car above.
+A sleigh can slide along a flat plane, but can only move in the direction it is pointing, much like the wheels of the car above.
 This system is described by three generalized coordinates :math:`x,y,\theta`.
 For the motion to only occur along its body fixed :math:`\hat{a}_x` direction, the component of velocity in the body fixed :math:`\hat{a}_y` direction must equal zero at all times.

 .. _Chaplygin Sleigh: https://en.wikipedia.org/wiki/Chaplygin_sleigh